GalacticBot/galactic-docs/blog/2022-07-24-changelog.md

 Commands have seen some relatively minor changes to them.
 This should be most if not all of them.

 - Moderation and Moderator (log viewing) are now merged into one History command.
 - Tempban is now a subfunctionality of Ban, essentially instead of `/tempban` you now use `/ban` with a time.
+- Same as above with Hardban, instead of `/hardban` you now use `/ban` with the days option.
 - Reason is now Edit (has been for a while technically, albeit with an alias).
 Allows editing of more than just the reason.
 - Avatar allows for viewing of server and global avatars depending on which option you use, `member` for the server avatar and `user` for the global one.
 - Poll and Option are now one command with an option to specify the amount of questions.